Where Did It All Go Wrong For The Body Shop?

 AdvertisementADVERTISEMENT

 Regardless, The Body Shop is still thought of fondly, says Whitbread.
 There is nostalgia around its fruity lip balms and cosseting body butters, but if the brand’s declining sales are anything to go by, it seems its products aren’t being repurchased by those once avid shoppers.
 Perhaps the recession is partly to blame.
 With costs rising left and right, we have far less disposable income to spend on beauty.
-The cost of fair trade, plus sustainable materials and packaging has also increased, which is often reflected in the price of products.
+The cost of fair trade, plus sustainable materials and packaging, has also increased, which is often reflected in the price of products.
 On one hand, plenty of The Body Shop’s consumers have respected its need to raise prices, but many have taken to social media to complain.
-In regard to the brand’s iconic body butters especially, cheap dupes from Boots and Marks and Spencer are swaying consumers who can’t afford to keep stocked up.
+In regard to the brand’s iconic body butters especially, cheap dupes from Burt's Bees and Soap & Glory are swaying consumers who can’t afford to keep stocked up.

 AdvertisementADVERTISEMENT